Panic Disorder Therapy in

 • Have you experienced a racing heart, shortness of breath, dizziness, or chest tightness that made you worry something was seriously wrong?

-• Has panic begun to shape your routine pertaining to where you go, how you plan your day, or what you feel comfortable doing?
+• Perhaps panic begun to shape your routine pertaining to where you go, how you plan your day, or what you feel comfortable doing?

 A woman in a hoodie with panic attack letters, representing mental health struggles.